-The module is now set up and ready to be used with your application.
-Turn off the power to the SLC rack and insert the module in the rack and attach the serial communication cables.
-Turn on the power to the rack.
-Download the new application to the controller and place the processor in run mode.
-If all the configuration parameters are set correctly and the module is attached to a serial network, the module's Application LED (APP LED) should remain off and the backplane activity LED (BP ACT) should blink rapidly.
-Refer to the Troubleshooting (page 38) section if you encounter errors.
-Attach a computer or terminal to the Debug/ Configuration Port on the module and look at the status of the module using the Configuration/Debug Menu in the module.
+If all the configuration parameters are set correctly and the module is attached to a network, the module's Application LED (APP LED) should remain off and the backplane activity LED (BP ACT) should blink very rapidly.
+Refer to the Troubleshooting section if you encounter errors.
+Attach a computer or terminal to Port 0 on the module and look at the status of the module using the Configuration/Debug Menu in the module.
+Refer to the Configuration/Debug Port section for a complete discussion of the use of this feature.

-2.1 Module Configuration
+1.8 Module Configuration

-In order for the MVI46-GSC module to function, a minimum amount of configuration data must be transferred to the module.
+In order for the MVI71-GSC module to function, a minimum amount of configuration data must be transferred to the module.
 The following table provides an overview of the different types of configuration data that the module will require, depending on the operating modes to be supported.

-Function Name Description Data Transfer General Module Configuration This section of the configuration data contains the module configuration data that defines the data transfer between the module and the SLC processor.
+Function Name Description Data Transfer General Module Configuration This section of the configuration data contains the module configuration data that defines the data transfer between the module and the PLC processor.
 Serial Port Drivers Port Configuration These sections define the characteristics of each of the serial communication ports on the module.
 These parameters must be set correctly for proper module operation.

-The MVI46-GSC module must be configured at least once when the card is first powered, and any time thereafter when the parameters must be changed.
+The MVI71-GSC module must be configured at least once when the card is first powered, and any time thereafter when the parameters must be changed.